Shuijing725/CrowdNav_HEIGHT/README.md

 - `crowd_sim/` folder contains the simulation environment;
 - `training/` contains the code for the RL policy networks and ppo algorithm.
 ### Branches
-- **main:** code for training and benchmarking in simulation and in Hallway and Lounge environments in the real-world; It contains all methods except DRL-VO and ORCA;
+- **main:** Code for training and benchmarking in simulation and in Hallway and Lounge environments in the real-world; It contains all methods except DRL-VO and ORCA;
-- **attn_drawer:** code for visualizing attention scores in testing, used to generate Fig. 10 in the paper;
+- **attn_drawer:** Code for visualizing attention scores in testing, used to generate Fig. 10 in the paper;
-- **jackal:** code for training and deploying on Clearpath Jackal robot in more challenging Atrium and Outdoor environments in the real-world; DRL-VO and ORCA baselines are also in this branch.
+- **jackal:** Code for training and deploying on Clearpath Jackal robot in more challenging Atrium and Outdoor environments in the real-world; DRL-VO and ORCA baselines are also in this branch.
 ------
 ## Setup
 1. In a conda environment or virtual environment with Python 3.6, 3.7, or 3.8.
 Then install the required python package